FAA5.I Determining Benefits : 03 Expenses : D NA Utility Expenses and Allowances

 Energy Assistance

-When a budgetary unit receives energy assistance, all of the following must be verified:
+When a budgetary unit receives energy assistance, all of the following are verified:

 Rental obligation amount